-Here is one such yoga posture that has particularly useful benefits for athletes.
+The Plough Pose (or plow pose) is a yoga position that has particularly useful benefits for athletes.
 Utilising this posture within your post-training stretching protocol provides excellent musculoskeletal recovery benefits in a matter of minutes.

-The Plough Pose (Halasana) is an excellent posture for reliving neck and shoulder tension.
+The Plough Pose (also know as Halasana) is one of the most effective yoga poses for neck and shoulder pain.
 Repetitive movement, weight and resistance exercises, stress and poorly aligned posture all contribute to the build-up of upper body tension, unnaturally tightened muscles and discomfort.
-Plough is such an effective move as it extends and stretches the muscles in the shoulders, upper back and neck, as well as lengthening the spine.
-The movement also mobilises the spine, enhancing spinal flexibility, range of movement and stimulating the spinal nerves.
+Plough is such an effective move as it extends and stretches the muscles in the shoulders, upper back, and neck, as well as lengthening the spine.
+The movement also mobilises the spine, enhancing spinal flexibility, the range of movement and stimulating the spinal nerves.